hashicorp/terraform-website/content/source/docs/enterprise/saml/troubleshooting.html.md

 ## Create a non-SSO admin account for recovery

 Before proceeding with troubleshooting, create a non-SSO admin account that can be used to log in if admin access gets revoked for other admins.
+The email address assigned to this user should not be one that will be used for SAML.

 Open `https://<TFE HOSTNAME>/account/new` to create the account.
 Make sure to grant admin access to this user and verify they can log in at `https://<TFE HOSTNAME>/`.

 ## Enable SAML SSO and SAML debugging